 Before Gospel International, Dr. Joyce Logan was Marketing Director for Word Records when the label resided in Burbank, California.
 She worked directly with each music division to ensure strong team effort that gained successful long-range visibility for each artist.
 In addition, Dr. Logan developed extensive tracking reports by tracking national radio stations and retailers to gauge the rate of product rotation and sales.
 As Marketing Director she was the keynote speaker during major music conference dates regarding the label’s new product releases.
 Developing and implementing marketing strategies she also worked hand in hand with the A&R department.
 Her repertoire of artists included Richard Smallwood, Shirley Caesar, The Clark Sisters, The Thompson Community Singers (aka the Tommies), The Winans, Brooklyn Tabernacle Choir, The Mighty Clouds of Joy, Albertina Walker, and many others.

 As CEO of Gospel International Trade Magazine in print and online she worked directly with each department to ensure strong team effort and to gain successful results in the areas of subscription sales, ad revenue, and increased distribution sources.
 She hired and trained staff members in the administrative, marketing, and sales local office; International staff who displayed great skills in print design, web design, and digital skills management; 8 editorial staff who researched and submitted articles and key commentary relevant to the Gospel music community.
-Included within the publication was an extensive nationwide radio and retail report of top airplay and top sales.
+Included within the publication were extensive nationwide radio and retail reports of top airplay and top sales, the first of its kind for gospel music reporting.
 In 2007 she launched the first gospel music trade video magazine online when this type of presentation was virtually unheard of on the internet.
+This preceded live and video streaming as we know it today.

-Dr. Logan continues to partner successfully with national radio stations and retailers to provide increased visibility of product along with increased promotion for the partners.
+Dr. Logan continues to partner successfully with national radio stations and retailers to provide increased visibility of products along with increased promotion for the partners.
 She lectures as a keynote speaker during major music conference dates on the importance of digital skills needs and training to grow and maintain a successful business.
-Her monthly Publishers Letter in the magazine emphasized not only words to encourage, motivate, and educate the reader but emphasized new technology and its effects on the music industry.
+As a veteran in the music industry, she is often called upon to speak to new artists and entrepreneurs in the field regarding best practices and character in the industry.
+She continues to encourage, motivate, and educate making sure to emphasize new technology and its effects on the music industry.

 In 2010 Joyce Logan returned to college and completed her Bachelor’s degree in Information Technology; MBA in Marketing; and earned her Doctorate degree in Management with a concentration in Executive Leadership.